davidje13/superwstest/README.md

   using `JSON.parse`, then checks that it matches the given data or function.
 - `wait`: adds a delay of a number of milliseconds using `setTimeout`.
+- `exec`: invokes the given function.
+If the function returns a promise, waits for the promise to resolve.
+  *node: this differs from the `then` because you can continue to chain web socket actions and expectations*
 - `sendText`: sends the given text.
 - `sendJson`: sends the given JSON as text using `JSON.stringify`.
 - `send`: sends a raw message (accepts any types accepted by